codevski/codevski/README.md

 ## I'm a Husband, Developer, and Gamer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I'm currently developing syncd.gg - an automated game tracking platform
-- 👯 I’m looking to collaborate with other NFT creators
+- 👯 I'm looking to collaborate on game development and tracking tools
 - 🥅 Goals: Contribute more to Open Source projects
+- 💼 Open to exciting developer roles and opportunities
-- ⚡ Fun fact: I love motorcycles and working out
+- ⚡ Fun fact: I start every coding session with a workout and an espresso

 ### Connect with me: